Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Why?
 Well it begins with New Hampshire’s personal income tax - or rather, lack thereof.
 New Hampshire has no tax on personal income from salaries and wages.
 This means that retirement income - whether from Social Security, a pension or a retirement account - is not taxed at the state level.
 That can create significant savings for retirees as compared with other states.

 Another major source of savings for seniors in New Hampshire is the state's nonexistent sales tax.
 It isn’t all good news, though, as New Hampshire does have some of the highest property taxes in the U.S. What’s more, there is a 5% tax on interest and dividends greater than $2,400 ($4,800 for joint tax filers).
-New legislation will decrease this tax to 4% in 2023, 3% in 2024, 2% in 2025 and 1% in 2026.
+New legislation decreased this tax to 3% for the 2024 tax year, and will decrease it to 2% in 2025 and 1% in 2026.
 Then, by Jan.
 1, 2027, the tax will be repealed entirely.

 A financial advisor can help you plan for retirement and other financial goals.
 Finding a financial advisor doesn't have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.